-I can’t think that social networking sites would be selling the explicit photos taken off their websites to pawnographers… though it could be possible.
+I can’t think that social networking sites would be selling the explicit photos taken off their websites… though it could be possible.
 That would, unfortunately, make the situation perfectly legal, unless it is stated in the terms and conditions of the website that they wouldn’t use any of the photos uploaded for indecent use.

 If however, these photos are truly being hacked off websites before they are taken down by the webmasters, that is illegal and the owners of the hacked websites should be informed so they may take legal action.